 Payment of Fees

-Payment of PFIP fees is due at the time of issuance of building permit.
+Payment of PFIP fees is due at the time of issuance of building permit unless authorized by Council action to be paid at a different time.
 Payment of PFIP fees at occupancy of a residential or commercial facility is allowed only with City Council approval.

 Fees are collected by the Community Development Department.
 An individual acting under the supervision of the Community Development Director accomplishes all of the following: